GoogleCloudPlatform/community/tutorials/crashlytics-logs-to-datadog/index.md

 application and infrastructure monitoring services.

 This document is intended for a technical audience whose responsibilities include log management or data analytics.
-This document assumes that you're familiar with [Dataflow](https://cloud.google.com/dataflow), have some familiarity with using shell scripts and basic knowledge of Google Cloud.
+This document assumes that you're familiar with [Dataflow](https://cloud.google.com/dataflow) and have some familiarity with using shell scripts and basic knowledge of Google Cloud.

 ## Architecture